scroll down to explore

 To keep up with the demand, we cultivate over 125,000 acres in California’s Central Valley through Paramount Farms.
 The warm days and cool nights work in harmony with the region’s natural soils to create the perfect growing climate.
 Paramount carefully tends and harvests each pistachio using the latest sustainable practices.

 No reason to give up snacking to stay in shape.
 Pistachios are one of the lowest-calorie and lowest-fat snack nuts.
-They’re also a great source of plant-based protein.
+They’re also a good source of plant-based protein.
 And a single serving includes about 49 pistachios, enough to satisfy your snacking needs.

 In partnership with industry leaders and top universities like UC Davis, Paramount Farms invests heavily in finding ways to improve quality while minimizing the impact on the earth.
 This includes responsible water management, careful soil maintenance and bio-rational pest control that uses naturally occurring compounds rather than dangerous chemicals.